Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: The Weitzenb ock formula for vector valued forms

 \begin{thm}[Weitzenb\"ock Formula] Assume $\{e_i\}$ is an orthonormal frame of $P$, and $\{\alpha^i\}$ is the dual frame.
-Then when apply for any vector bundle $E$-valued forms \beastar \Delta^{\nabla}=-Tr\nabla^2+\Sigma_{i,j}\alpha^j\wedge (e_i\rfloor R(e_i,e_j)\cdot) \eeastar where $R$ is the curvature tensor of the bundle $E$ with respect to the connection $\nabla$. \end{thm} \begin{proof}Since the right hand side of the equality is independent of the choice of orthonormal basis, and it is a pointwise formula, we can take the normal coordinates $\{e_i\}$ at a point $p\in P$ (and $\{\alpha^i\}$ the dual basis), i.e., $h_{ij}:=h(e_i, e_j)(p)=\delta_{ij}$ and $dh_{i,j}(p)=0$, and prove such formula holds at $p$ for such coordinates.
-For the Levi-Civita connection, the condition $dh_{i,j}(p)=0$ of the normal coordinate is equivalent to let $\Gamma^k_{i,j}(p):=\alpha^k(D_{e_i}e_j)(p)=0$.
+Then when applied to $E$-valued forms \beastar \Delta^{\nabla}=-Tr\nabla^2+\sum_{i,j}\alpha^j\wedge (e_i\rfloor R(e_i,e_j)\cdot) \eeastar where $R$ is the curvature tensor of the bundle $E$ with respect to the connection $\nabla$. \end{thm} \begin{proof}Since the right hand side of the equality is independent of the choice of orthonormal basis, and it is a pointwise formula, we can take the normal coordinates $\{e_i\}$ at a point $p\in P$ (and $\{\alpha^i\}$ the dual basis), i.e., $h_{ij}:=h(e_i, e_j)(p)=\delta_{ij}$ and $dh_{i,j}(p)=0$, and prove that the given formula holds at $p$ for such coordinates.
+For the Levi-Civita connection, the condition $dh_{i,j}(p)=0$ of the normal coordinate is equivalent to letting $\Gamma^k_{i,j}(p):=\alpha^k(D_{e_i}e_j)(p)$ be $0$.